EngYork/C-presentation/C programming.md

 # Pointers

-Pointers are without a doubt the most common source of confusion when it comes to mastering the art of C programming.
+Pointers are, without a doubt, one of the most common sources of confusion when it comes to C programming.
 So, what is a pointer?
 What does it do and how do we use it?
-As the name suggests, a pointer points.
-It points to what?
-It points to an address in memory.
+As the name suggests, a pointer points; What to?
+It points to a location, or *address*, in memory.
 Why is that useful?
-Well, thanks to pointers, we can pass variables by reference rather than by value.
-It might not be immediate to you now, but this feature allows us to write organised code that performs efficiently and at the same time is easy to ready.
+Well, thanks to pointers, we can pass variables *by reference* rather than *by value*.
+It might not be immediate to you now, but this feature allows us to write code that performs efficiently and at the same time is easy to ready.
 How does passing by reference work?
-Well, we said that pointers point to an address in memory.
-Typically, that address in memory is where a variable is stored.
-Therefore, a pointer points to the memory address where a certain variable has been stored.
-This means that, given we have a reference to the said pointer, we can access the value of the variable across different scopes in our program.
-A scope could be a function.
-In that regard, the previous statement means that if we define a variable in function A, and then we call function B by passing a pointer to the variable, we can change and read the value of the variable from within the scope of function B. If we passed the variable by value we would only be able to ready the value of the variable.
+Well like I said, pointers point to a address in memory.
+Often, but not exclusively, that address is where a variable is stored.
+This means that, given we have a reference to said variable, we can access it across different **scopes** in our program (A scope could be a function, for instance) without having to make a copy.
+This means that if we define a variable in say, *main*, and then call another function, *B*, by passing a pointer to the variable we can modify (*mutate*) and read the value of the variable from within that function B. If we passed the variable by value we would only be able to see the value of the variable without being able to mutate it.

 ## Passing by value